PalomaMobile/paloma-android-sdk/README.md

 To build of all library .aar files and sample app .apk files run:

-`gradle clean build`
+`./gradlew clean build`

 To build and install library .aar files for all modules into your local maven repo run:

-`gradle clean installLibraries`
+`./gradlew clean installLibraries`

 To unit tests in VM during build run:

-`gradle clean assembleDebug testDebug`
+`./gradlew clean assembleDebug testDebug`

 To execute tests (instrumentation or unit) on device run:

-`gradle clean connectedAndroidTest`
+`./gradlew clean connectedAndroidTest`

 To execute all tests run:

-`gradle clean assembleDebug testDebug connectedAndroidTest`
+`./gradlew clean assembleDebug testDebug connectedAndroidTest`